 Building the Agile Business through Digital Transformation provides guidance on how to set the pace and frequency for change and shows how to break old habits and reform the behaviors of a workforce to embed digital transformation, achieve organizational agility, and ensure high performance.
 Full of practical advice, examples, and real-life insights from organizational development professionals at the leading edge of digital transformation, this book is an essential guide to building an agile business.

 To gain the full benefits of agility in any software organization, you need to extend it beyond developers to the organization as a whole.
 Aspiring digital businesses need overall agility, not just development team agility.
 Now, Sriram Narayan, IT management consultant at ThoughtWorks, shows how to do just that.
-Drawing on 15+ years working with leaders in telecommunications, finance, energy, retail, and beyond, he introduces a comprehensive agile approach to “Business-IT Effectiveness” that is as practical as it is valuable.
+Drawing on 15+ years of working with leaders in telecommunications, finance, energy, retail, and beyond, he introduces a comprehensive agile approach to “Business-IT Effectiveness” that is as practical as it is valuable.

 Sriram demonstrates how to integrate agility throughout sales, marketing, product development, engineering, and operations, helping each function deliver more value individually and through its linkages with the rest of the business.
 Addressing people, process, and technology, he guides you in improving both the dynamic and static aspects of organization design, addressing team structure, accountability structures, organizational norms and culture, metrics, and more.

 Using real examples, Sriram helps you evaluate and improve organization designs to enhance autonomy, mastery, and purpose.
-You’ll learn how to eliminate the specific organizational silos that cause the most problems… improve communication in organizations that claim to be (but aren’t really) non-hierarchical… optimize the way you build teams, design office space, and even choose tools.
+You’ll learn how to eliminate the specific organizational silos that cause the most problems… improve communication in organizations that claim to be (but aren’t really) non-hierarchical… optimize the way you build teams, and design office space, and even choose tools.

 Simply put, Agile IT Organization Design will help you improve the performance of any software organization.

-This research-oriented book presents key contributions to architecting the digital transformation.
+This research-oriented book presents key contributions to architecting digital transformation.
 It includes the following main sections covering 20 chapters:

 - Digital Transformation